Employer Branding

 So far, we've established that the strength of your employer brand will impact the quality of your hires, the productivity of your existing staff, and the costs required to maintain a healthy employee base.

-Now, let's dive into some simple ways you can take the reins and shape your employer brand for the better.
+Now, let's dive into how you can build an employer branding strategy and shape your employer brand for the better:

 1. Conduct an employer brand audit

-The first step to improving your employer brand is evaluating your current reputation.
+The first step towards a great employer branding strategy is evaluating your current reputation.
 How does the workforce feel about you now?
 You can audit your employer brand by:

 • Reviewing major employer brand touchpoints like your careers page and social media profiles